shotgunsoftware/sg-jira-bridge/README.md

 ### Starting ngrok

 ```
-ngrok http 9090
+$ ngrok http 9090
 ```
 _**Note**: Each time you start ngrok, it assigns a random hostname to your connection.
-This means you'll need to update the Jira Webhook you setup to point to the correct hostname each time. ngrok does have a paid plan that allows you to specify the hostname you wish to use, but that's up to you. 😄_
+This means you'll need to update the Jira Webhook you setup to point to the correct hostname each time. ngrok does have a paid plan that allows you to specify the hostname you wish to use, but that's up to you._ 😄

 ### Starting the SG Jira Bridge Web Server

 ```
-python webapp.py --settings <path to your settings> --port 9090
+$ python webapp.py --settings <path to your settings> --port 9090
 ```

 ### Starting the Shotgun Event Daemon

 ```
-./shotgunEventDaemon.py start
+$ ./shotgunEventDaemon.py foreground
 ```
+_This starts the event daemon in foreground mode logging everything to the terminal which is helpful for testing.
+When running in production, you'll want to run it as a service with `./shotgunEventDaemon.py start`._

 # Unit tests and CI
 Unit tests are in the `/tests` folder and can be run with `python run_tests.py`.